Updated: September 13th, 2014

 You can find many more videos via the graphicxtras channel on Youtube.
 If you have any questions about the set, please contact us on email@example.com and I will try and create a video or two on the subject.

 They work perfectly well in 8 bit color mode but in 8 bit you are only using 0 - 255 color range.
-With the 16bit mode, and other color modes, the presets work perfectly well with even more wow results especially if you use the designs with blending modes such as difference and darken.
+With the 16bit mode, and other color modes, the presets work perfectly well with even more wow results especially if you use them with blending modes such as difference and darken.
 To change the color mode for the image, go to the imange menu and image mode 16 bits / channel and 32 bits / channel.
-To go back to 8 bit, you will have to modify the design using the HDR toning tool.
+To go back to 8 bit, you will have to modify them using the HDR toning tool.
 Most of the blending modes are available to the tool in 16bits but not in 32bits 32bits per channel video

 One feature (ok, there are a few more I could think of) lacking in PS: contours.
 Create a shape and then create a contour.
 Many applications have a contour feature such as CorelDRAW and Xara but PS lacks a contour tool.
 That is where the colorful come in - they can create a loose contour (it is not perfect).
 You can use the outer glow from the layer effects (inner glow would also work for contours).
 The outer glow option uses color as well as a graduated effect.
-To create a decent contour then you must use a multiple stop design.
+To create a decent contour then you must use a multiple stops.
 Apply a layer effect via the layer menu to the selected shape layer and then go to the outer glow option and set the lined colorful effect via the preset dropdown.
 To see the full contour, use the outer glow technique 'precise' and set the spread to 0 and contour range 100% and blend mode (dependent on the background) and a gradient with multiple stops (such as 30 equal spaced multiple color stops).
 The smoothness of the contour does depend on the underlying shape (some of the custom shapes are smooth but some are also distressed in places).
 A quick tutorial showing the creation of contours (video)